Practical Linux, Windows Server and cloud guides for IT pros.

 A small checklist pays for itself very quickly.
 Confirm package state, list held packages, check third-party repositories, and make sure you can get back in remotely before you start.

 Pilot on a disposable or low-risk machine first.
-Then promote to the kind of machine that actually resembles your day-to-day environment.
-Only after that should you touch the boxes you cannot afford to rebuild in a hurry.
+Then promote to a machine that actually resembles your day-to-day environment.
+Only after that should you touch the servers you cannot afford to rebuild in a hurry.

 If you want the deeper release-specific security angle, pair this with the Ubuntu 26.04 security article and then follow up with Ubuntu Server First 30 Minutes: The Setup Checklist I’d Use Every Time for fresh builds.